MattBast/what_time/README.md

 - No more than two or three lines of text before adding a newline.
 - Prefer bullet points ideally with icons instead of disc bullets.

+### Type Scale
+- Use the Major Third scale rule for deciding the size of text.
+Start with default of 16px.
+- Use [Typescale](https://typescale.com/) as a shortcut for calculating Text Size

 ### Spacing between groups of elements
 - Rule of 8px.
 I.e. go up from 8px, to 16px, to 24px etc